Skip to main content

 Performance Expectations

-We have performed a series of benchmarks to evaluate the performance of nilRAG.
+Presented below are a series of benchmarks that evaluate the performance of nilRAG.
 Currently, nilRAG scales linearly to the number of rows stored in nilDB.
-The following table shows latency to upload to nilDB multiple paragraphs of a few sentences long, as well as the runtime for AI inference using SecretLLM with nilRAG.
+The table shows latency to upload to nilDB multiple paragraphs of a few sentences long, as well as the runtime for AI inference using an LLM on a nilAI node with nilRAG.

 Number of Paragraphs Stored in nilDBUpload Time to nilDB (sec.)Query Time (Inference + RAG) (sec.)